yoonsikp/family.md/asthma.md

 - 1x a month: nothing
 - less than half of days: daily low dose ICS
 - more than half of days: daily low dose ICS-LABA
-- more than half of days with low lung function: referral
+- more than half of days with low lung function: referral to respirologist

 ## Examples of ICS/LABA: